- 1 Loc Method on Natural Hair?

 The L.O.C method or Liquid Oil Cream method is a method for moisturizing hair.
-It contains of wetting the hair with water-based product or water which your solution, protecting in them moisture with oil and then using a cream product to near the hair cuticle which stops moisture loss.
+It contains wetting the hair with water-based product or water which your solution, protecting in the moisture with oil and then using a cream product to near the hair cuticle which stops moisture loss.

-Many ladies with natural hair have found amazing success with this technique.
-This is fully understandable.
+Many ladies with natural hair have found fantastic success with this technique.
 It truly makes sense.